Russanandres/batus-linux/README.md

 ## Other OS than linux
 Android - batus in Android works with Termux.
 Use Linux versions.

 Android recovery - Working legacy versions like iPhone builds.
-I'm working on a separate build.
+Use BFR.zip in all verisons.

 WearOS - Works good in Termux.
 Use Linux versions.